 What Is Better Drip Coffee or French Press?

 If you have a delicate coffee—for example, a bean from Ethiopia or Kenya—you might get better clarity of flavor from drip brewing.
 The filter leads to a clean and crisp taste experience.
 But with certain roasts (or just based on preference,) you might enjoy the bolder flavors and heavier mouthfeel of the French press.
-Our comparison of pour over vs French Press expands on some of these differences.
+I dedicated this post to a deep dive into pour-over and French Press differences.

 For something that balances the two methods, consider the AeroPress which blends immersion with filter (or read more about French Press vs AeroPress.)